Narnian12/narnian12/README.md

 ### Hi there 👋

-Welcome to my code repo!
-I hope this is a space for me to build front-end technologies and strengthen my passions for back-end development.
+Welcome to my code playground :)

 <!-- 🔭 I’m currently working on building .NET Core apps using the "Head First C#" book.